Million Dollar Backfield (San Francisco 49ers): Legacy

 Johnson played only three seasons with the 49ers.
 Like Tittle, Johnson had a late-blooming career; his most productive years came with the Pittsburgh Steelers, well after his time in San Francisco.
-He remains the oldest player to rush for 1,000 yards in a single season, when he did so in 1964 at age 35.
+He remains the second oldest player to rush for 1,000 yards in a single season, when he did so in 1964 at age 35.
 He retired in 1966 with the third most career rushing yards in the NFL.
 Johnson's induction into the Pro Football Hall of Fame came in 1987, and was an honor that contemporaries felt was fifteen years overdue.

 Perry was with San Francisco for fourteen of his sixteen seasons as a pro, during which he became one of the first black stars in American football.
 Despite sharing carries with McElhenny and Johnson, Perry's greatest individual success came while playing in the Million Dollar Backfield.
 After a brief stint with the Baltimore Colts, Perry returned to the 49ers in 1963 for his final season, and he retired as the NFL's all-time leading rusher.
 He was inducted into the Pro Football Hall of Fame in 1969, his first year of eligibility, and the 49ers retired his No. 34 jersey in 1971.

 On June 9, 2011, it was announced that Johnson and Perry, who died within months of each other, would have their brains examined by researchers at Boston University who are studying head injuries in sports.
 Both men were suspected of suffering from chronic traumatic encephalopathy (CTE), a disorder linked to repeated brain trauma.